-See a list of fuel price apps and websites that have registered to publish information under the SA fuel pricing information scheme.
+See a list of fuel pricing apps and websites that have registered to publish information under the SA fuel pricing information scheme.

 Requirements for fuel retailers

 Fuel retailers must be registered for the scheme.
 Registrations opened from 17 February 2021 and had to be completed by 18 March 2021.

 The registration process is managed by Informed Sources, the company selected to run the central database.
 Informed Sources wrote to fuel retailers with instructions on how to register and use the system and provided a dedicated telephone support line and website to help fuel retailers meet their requirements.

-From 19 March 2021, all fuel retailers must report their fuel prices to the aggregation database.
-There will be four options for reporting, to cater for the different size and models of fuel retailing businesses.
-There will also be a method for reporting prices if internet connection is not available.
+From 19 March 2021, all fuel retailers were required to report their fuel prices to the aggregation database.
+There are four options for reporting, to cater for the different size and models of fuel retailing businesses.
+There's also a method for reporting prices if internet connection isn't available.

 Motorists will also be able to report any price mismatches to CBS, and penalties will apply to petrol stations where they are found to be in breach of the new requirements.